moda-gov-tw/PETs-Applications/federated_learning/financial_fraud_detection/README.md

 # Privacy-Preserving Research Data Sharing

+> :exclamation: Please refer [here](https://hackmd.io/@petworks/S1mOhh90n) for the Chinese version of the scenario description.

 Credit card fraud is a growing concern worldwide, causing huge financial losses to businesses, banks and individuals.
 To effectively deal with this problem, Fraud Detection System (FDS) plays an important role.
 Traditional centralized methods have privacy and security risks, so the joint machine learning training method can achieve collaboration while protecting privacy.
 Through federated learning, multiple financial institutions cooperate on the basis of a shared model, reducing the risk of sensitive data exposure while obtaining superior model performance.

 ## Dataset